hantsy/jakartaee8-starter-boilerplate/docs/04test-arq-intro.md

 As you see , this test is slightly different from the former `GreetingServiceTest`.

-* We create a `WebArchive` instead of `JavaArchive`, because this is for testing the functionality of Jaxrs resources.
+* We create a `WebArchive` instead of `JavaArchive`, because this is for testing the functionality of JAX-RS resources.
-* A `testable = false` property is added to `@Deployment`, thus the test case will run as *client mode*.
+* A `testable = false` property is added to `@Deployment` annotation, thus the test case will run as *client mode*.
 That means the test method `should_create_greeting()` will run on a different JVM process, and resources in the archive, such as `GreetingService` can not be injected in this test.
-* You can get the the context path from a ` @ArquillianResource` annotated URI after it is deployed.
+* You can get the the test application context path from a ` @ArquillianResource` annotated URI after it is deployed.

-To run the test on a certain application server and gather the test result, you have to configure an *Aquillian Container Adapter*.
+To run Arquillian tests on a certain application server you have to configure an *Aquillian Container Adapter*.

-In the Maven *pom.xml*, a couple of Maven profiles are configured for applying different container adapters.
+In the Maven [*pom.xml*](https://github.com/hantsy/jakartaee8-starter/blob/master/pom.xml), a couple of Maven profiles are configured for applying different container adapters.